 or three years," he said.
 This year's drop in attendance is in line with expectations, Nickoloff said, given the

 strength of the temporary exhibits the museum hosted.

 School funding cuts could be another factor, Williams said, as a drop in field trips has taken a toll on museum traffic.

 One is a partnership with the Department of Natural Resources centered on Indiana ecology and native animal life.
-The exhibit--including preserved specimens of both existing and extinct animals native to the state--likely will travel statewide.
+The exhibit–including

 Despite the big plans in the works, observers say the museum could be doing more under a strong leader.

 Republican State Sen. Jim Merritt said the museum has held its own since moving to White River State Park, but he hopes the

 new CEO will be aggressive in landing strong temporary exhibits.